 Once the dough has risen preheat the oven at 220°C (428°F).

-Place a ramekin with water in the oven (that will help make the focaccia crust crunchy) and bake the tray for 20-30 minutes.
+Place a ramekin with water in the oven (that will help turn the focaccia crust crunchy) and bake for 20-30 minutes.

 This looks so easy and yumm 😋